prpole/dissertation/chapter1/main.md

 insistence that the proper way to understand a person is as both product and part of a system” (427).

-Their relationship to their environment also changes the nature of consumption, which gradually has to account for the availability of every necessary good.
-The way this peculiar coexistence of the managed and the natural affects consumption patterns is revealed during the men's attempt to escape captivity:
-Vandyck says, “Mighty lucky it was that we could live off the country as we did.
+Production is only one half of the economic equation, however, and arguably not the most pressing one in the context of the full world.
+The Herlanders' relationship to their environment also changes the nature of consumption, which becomes as unfocused and free from market logic as production.
+The way this peculiar coexistence of the managed and the natural affects consumption patterns is revealed during the men's attempt to escape captivity.
+On the run, Vandyck experiences consumption in a post-money, post-scarcity environment, saying, “Mighty lucky it was that we could live off the country as we did.
 Even that margin of forest seemed rich in food-stuffs” (67).
-On one hand, the idea of living “off the country” invokes an inapplicable paradigm of hunter-gatherer like woodsmanship, a product of Vandyck's own misunderstanding of the nature of Herland's environment.
-But what his statement also underscores is that the land itself has become a kind of pantry without ceasing to be an exterior space.
-Consumption in Herland is rendered as an interaction with environment and “the land,” but the possibility of “liv[ing] off” it does not constitute an achievement as it might in a survivalist wilderness adventure.
+The land itself has become a kind of pantry without ceasing to be an exterior space.
+Consumption in Herland is rendered as an interaction with “the country,” but the possibility of “liv[ing] off” it does not constitute an achievement as it might in a survivalist wilderness adventure.
 Instead, the land provides.

-Interestingly, plentiful access to resources leaves the act of consumption largely un-narrated here and throughout the novel.
-Except for the passing reference to the "obernut" in Ellador's tale of professional identification, Gilman does not describe the presumably unique products of this foreign ecosystem.
-The eliding, collective reference to "food-stuffs" is paradigmatic of her references to food in general: it is never more than a category, an acknowledge necessity.
+Consumption fades into the background as a result, in the world of the novel as well as narratively.
+Plentiful access to resources leaves the act of consumption largely un-narrated throughout.
+In other naturalist novels, commodities and their consumption become indicators of one's place in the money economy and, therefore, the capitalist social structure, resulting in litanies of goods and prices.
+Lily Bart's main relationship to plant life is in striving to keep "fresh flowers for luncheon...jonquils or lilies-of-the-valley," and her family's inability to provide the "two dollars a dozen" to do so is used early in the novel to mark their fall from financial grace [@wharton_house_1990 27].
+Clyde of Dreiser's *An American Tragedy* muses "that if only he had a better collar" he would enter the milieu of those more happy and successful, that to be one of them meant "that you possessed all of these luxuries" and "went how, where, and when you pleased" (13, 43).
+Except for the passing reference to the "obernut" in Ellador's tale of professional identification, Gilman does not describe the presumably unique products of this foreign ecosystem, though we know eating occurs mostly in communal eating houses, and the only time clothes come up is when the Herlanders supply them with a "thicker variety of union suit" (55).
+The eliding, collective reference to "food-stuffs" is paradigmatic of her references to food in general: it is never more than a category, an acknowledge but unfetishized necessity.
 In Herland one seems to *find* food without searching for it, eliminating in the same stroke the array of choices that defines consumerism and the struggle to attain sustenance that defines survivalism.
 This is the sense in which consumption in *Herland* is "ambient."
-Vandyck's easy "liv[ing] off the country" sets the tone for all references to consumption in *Herland*---the depiction of plenty without waste, of the immediate satisfaction of wants by goods that are always already at hand, recurs throughout.[^ln-consumption-nakedness]
+Vandyck's easy "liv[ing] off the country" sets the tone for all references to consumption in *Herland*---the depiction of plenty without waste, of the immediate satisfaction of wants by goods that are always already at hand, recurs throughout.

-[^ln-consumption-nakedness]:See also the resolution of the men’s nakedness by perfectly fitting, perfectly functional, and deliberately anti-fashionable clothing when they awake as prisoners (55)

-The corresponding change in the production paradigm is more difficult to trace.
-Any attempt to describe the industry of Herland leads one to ask: What do the Herlanders actually produce?[^ln-shishin] The only tenable answer is that they produce their environment, and solely their environment.
-This is no system of industrialized agriculture, but more of a totalizing permaculture.
-When Vandyck learns more about the cultivation that constitutes “foresting” as a profession, he discovers that the process entails less planting of produce than creation of a desirable environment entire.
-In some cases this has led to “the deliberate replanting of an entire forest area with different kinds of trees”---an unimaginably vast displacement that nevertheless results in a functioning ecosystem, and one that, with respect to the needs of the Herland people, has been improved (104).
-In many other cases, environmental improvement runs still deeper, creating ecological balance in a system that includes the built environment and urban space.
-The way their built and natural environments relate can be deduced by certain absences in Herland's development.
-The lack of industrialization, for one, implies that their waste material will be of a kind that can return to the cycles from which it came.
-Most of the byproducts of their production can probably just be composted.
-Indeed, the attention given to soil conditions suggests that it almost certainly is: Gilman specifies that “an increasingly valuable soil [is] built, instead of the progressive impoverishment so often seen in the rest of the world” (105).
-The development of the environment is allowed to proceed without direct human activity, but the conditions are set such that this natural development adheres to a desirable course.
-The environment that determines this growth (the soil) is altered so that development is both bolstered and guided by the combination of Herland’s natural and built environments.
-As a result, the only necessary human intervention is too incidental to be understood as labor---as is the case for Ellador, the forester discussed in the introduction.
-In the case of the production of soil, the main place of intervention is in via byproducts of consumption---compostable scraps and human excrement---which come with necessary vital processes.
-Composting and waste management are defined by systemic interventions that either leverage or strategically prevent the natural activity of the ecosystem’s organisms.
-Instead of understanding production on the level of the product, they produce process; where the rapidly industrializing society of 1915 America was defined by systems of production, Gilman’s alternative opts for the production of systems.[^ln-fusco]

-[^ln-fusco]: For more on systems as a paradigm of production, personhood, and society in *Herland*, and more specifically the relevance of Frederick Winslow Taylor’s *The Principles of Scientific Management*, see Katherine Fusco’s “Systems, Not Men.”]

-[^ln-shishin]: Alex Shishin also asks this question, with a different but related answer: “If such an industrial base exists in Herland, we do not see it, nor hear or smell it.
-The same pleasant condition---a pronounced lack of industrial pollution and ugliness---is present in the two seminal utopian novels which preceded Herland: Edward Bellamy's *Looking Backward* (1888) and William Morris's *News from Nowhere* (1890).
-But while Bellamy and Morris offer explanations for this, Gilman does not” (“Gender and Industry in *Herland*" 101).

-The ambient paradigm of production frees Herlanders from commodity production and the exploitative traps inherent therein.
-The way this reduction of unnecessary labor comes about becomes especially clear when framed by the theory of value in Karl Marx’s *Capital*, published slightly fewer than fifty years before *Herland*.
-In the labor theory of value, the exchange value of a commodity is defined by the cost necessary to reproduce the means of production---which includes the sustenance of the laborers---plus the surplus value, which derives from the unpaid labor that occurs after the laborers have done enough to provide for their physical necessities.[^ln-8-9-capital] When the only thing produced is a communally held environment, though, the workers’ aggregate labor does nothing more than reproduce the means of production.
-This is more than to say that they only work as long as is necessary for their own sustenance; rather, they create a situation that gives them what they need without the necessity of labor beyond a constantly diminishing minimum.
-Labor is required to create that situation, but the goal of labor is always the reduction of further labor rather than the increase of profitability.
-Past this point, the entire economy---which here, in the absence of a market, consists only of the production of use value[^ln-use-value]---is subsumed by the ecology, with the exception of minor ecological interventions like Ellador’s encounter with the obernut.
+The ambient paradigm of production frees Herlanders from commodity production and the exploitative traps inherent in commodity-based consumption.
+The way this reduction of unnecessary labor comes about becomes especially clear when framed by the labor theory of value---a theory that Gilman was not more than passingly familiar with but was central to the socialism of other naturalist authors, especially Jack London.[^ln-jack-london-socialism] In the labor theory of value, the exchange value of a commodity is defined by the cost necessary to reproduce the means of production---which includes the sustenance of the laborers---plus the surplus value, which derives from the unpaid labor that occurs after the laborers have done enough to provide for their physical necessities.[^ln-8-9-capital] When the only thing produced is a communally held environment, though, the workers' aggregate labor does nothing more than reproduce the means of production: the self-perpetuating ecology, which includes human laborers.
+That it is self-perpetuating means that the amount of work needed for their sustenance is constantly diminishing, as they go from setting up the ecology to making Ellador-like tweaks, which happen incidentally.
+The goal of labor is always the reduction of further labor rather than the increase of profitability.
+Past this point, the entire economy---which here, in the absence of a market, consists only of the production of use value[^ln-use-value]---is subsumed by the exchange of energy and material that defines the Herland ecology.

 [^ln-8-9-capital]: See chapters eight and nine and the first section of chapter ten of *Capital* volume one (133-151).